-If you’d like to keep in touch, sign up to receive my monthly newsletter here!
+To keep in touch, sign up for the monthly Newsletter here!

 I absolutely love how versatile this pattern is.
 It is stripes!
 Any stripe combination that you love can be incorporated into this pattern.
 I use the original 5 blue design to write the pattern, so essentially each stripe is numbered 1 - 5 to make it easier.
 Just assign a fabric to a number and away you go!